 The Food and Drug Administration (FDA) completed a comprehensive, scientific review of the known safety data for omeprazole and esomeprazole on December 10, 2007.
 The difference in the frequency of heart attacks and other heart-related problems seen in an earlier analysis of the two small long-term studies does not indicate the presence of a true effect.
 Therefore, the FDA concluded that the long-term use of these drugs is not likely to be associated with an increased risk of heart problems.
+Based on everything now known at the agency, the FDA recommends that health care providers continue to prescribe, and patients continue to use, these products as described in their labeling.

-Special Populations65,66,67,68,69,70,71
+Special Populations66,67,68,69,70,71,72